teler-sh/teler/README.md

 * **Monitoring**: We've our own metrics if you want to monitor threats easily, and we use Prometheus for that.

+* **Logging**: is also provided in file form or sends detected threats to the Zinc logs search engine.

 * **Latest resources**: Collections is continuously up-to-date.

 * **Minimal configuration**: You can just run it against your log file, write the log format and let teler analyze the log and show you alerts!

 * **Flexible log formats**: teler allows any custom log format string!
 It all depends on how you write the log format in configuration file.

+* **Custom threat rules**: Want to reach a wider range of threats instead of engine-based _(default)_ rules?
+You can customize threat rules!

 * **Incremental log processing**: Need data persistence rather than [buffer stream](https://linux.die.net/man/1/stdbuf)? teler has the ability to process logs incrementally through the on-disk persistence options.